ohmcodes/WindowsGSM.Palworld/README.md

 ### Available Params
 EpicApp=PalServer	Setup server as a community server.
 Do not change this parameter.
--publicip=192.168.xxx.xxx   Usualy the local port of the server -publicport=8211    Fix port as of now
+-publicip=192.168.xxx.xxx   Usualy the local port of the server -publicport=8211    can be change
+Note: you have to port forward 27015 for palworld querying

 ### Config Guide
 Copy all the contents of `\DefaultPalWorldSettings.ini` to `\Pal\Saved\Config\WindowsServer\PalWorldSettings.ini`